randomDam/exposabatier/Fig/Legendes/Chapitre1/_ToutesLegendes.md

 Source : [Wikipedia](https://en.wikipedia.org/wiki/A_Chart_of_Biography#/media/File:PriestleyChart.gif), Domaine public.

 *Fig. 19 :* William Playfair, *Chart of Universal Commercial History from the Year 1500 before the Christian Era to the present Year 1805*.
 Dans *An inquiry into the permanent causes of the decline and fall of powerful and wealthy nations*, 1805.
-Source : Jurgen Symanzik, William Fischetti, Ian Spence, [« Editorial: Commemorating William Playfair’s 250th Birthday »](https://math.usu.edu/~symanzik/papers/2009_cost/editorial.html), *Computational Statistics* 24(4), 2009.
+Source : Jurgen Symanzik, William Fischetti, Ian Spence, [« Editorial: Commemorating William Playfair’s 250th Birthday »](https://math.usu.edu/~symanzik/papers/2009_cost/editorial.html), *Computational Statistics* 24(4), 2009, Internet Archive Western Historical Manuscript Collection, University of Missouri-St. Louis.

 *Fig. 20 :* William Playfair, *Chart Showing at One View the Price of the Quarter of Wheat, and Wages of Labour by the Week, from 1565 to 1821*.
 1821.
 Source : Yvonne Jansen, [Physical and tangible information visualization](https://www.researchgate.net/publication/281533761_Physical_and_tangible_information_visualization), Thèse, Université Paris Sud - Paris XI, 2014.